HackYourFuture-CPH/JavaScript/readme.md

 > Please help us improve and share your feedback!
-If you find better tutorials or links, please share them by opening a Pull Request.
+If you find better tutorials or links, please share them by opening a [Pull Request](https://github.com/HackYourFuture-CPH/JavaScript/pulls).
 >
-> **Kind note:**
-We expect you to **always** come prepared to the class on Sunday.

 <h1 align='center'>
  HackYourJavaScript
 </h1>